ibm-cloud-docs/vpc/block_storage_vpc_profiles.md

 - Select a profile from the `tiered` profile family when you want to pick a profile where performance scales with capacity of the volume.
 - Select the profile from the `custom` profile family if your performance requirements don't fall within any of the predefined IOPS tiers.
 When you select the custom profile, you can define your IOPS within a range that depends on the capacity that you specified.

-The `sdp` profile is available to allowlisted accounts in the Dallas, Frankfurt, London, Madrid, Osaka, Sao Paulo, Sydney, Tokyo, Toronto, and Washington, DC regions.
+The `sdp` profile is available to allowlisted accounts in the Chennai - Airtel, Dallas, Frankfurt, London, Madrid, Mumbai - Airtel, Osaka, Sao Paulo, Sydney, Tokyo, Toronto, and Washington, DC regions.
 The `custom` and `tiered` profiles are available in every region for every customer.
 For more information, see [About {{site.data.keyword.block_storage_is_short}}](/docs/vpc?topic=vpc-block-storage-about#block-storage-sdp-intro).

 The following table shows the available storage profiles with their different properties.